mrcwow/Linux/README.md

 ### Zoom
 4. Zoom install script.
 User data is stored separately, so it can be Zoom update script.
 Supports all official packages.
 Zoom has divided packages for different distros, therefore, after auto-detection of the distro the following package is installed:
 - Ubuntu/Debian/Mint - deb
-- OpenSuse - own rpm
+- OpenSuse - own rpm -> tar.xz for now as key issue
-- Oracle Linux/CentOS/Red Hat/Fedora - rpm
+- Oracle Linux/CentOS/Red Hat/Fedora - rpm -> tar.xz for now as key issue
 - Arch based - pkg.tar.xz
 - Other distro - simply tar.xz (use assets folder for desktop icon)